hive-engine/steemsmartcontracts-wiki/Smart-Contracts-Guide.md

 Smart contracts have their own on-chain database storage in the form of what we call tables (these are really MongoDB collections).
 Tables can be created as part of a contract's initialization action, and then are permanently associated with the contract that created them.
 Only the owner contract can update data in its tables, but any contract can read them.
 Contract tables can also be queried externally through the node's API.

+Refer to the [database API section](https://github.com/hive-engine/steemsmartcontracts-wiki/blob/master/Database-API.md) for more details.

 # Development pipeline

 The following sections describe the overall steps in the smart contract development process, from start to finish.